e40/tget/README.md

   will not be updated to S05E10 until after episode S05E09 is downloaded.

-* When the torrent file is downloaded, the resulting file is given to _transmission-remote_ for processing.  _transmission-remote_ is a command line tool used to control [Transmission][1], the cross-platform BitTorrent client.
-See the example configuration file for information on how to use that.
+* When the torrent file is downloaded, the resulting file can be given to _transmission-remote_ for processing (_transmission-remote_ is a command line tool used to control [Transmission][1], the cross-platform BitTorrent client) or put in a specific directory watched by your BitTorrent client.
+See the example configuration file for information on how to use either of these methods.

 ## Installation

 _tget_ has been tested on Linux and Mac OS X and depends on two other software packages:

-_transmission-remote_ -- a program that can communicate to a local or remote instance of Transmission.  _tget_ uses it to download the actual episodes .
+_transmission-remote_ -- [OPTIONAL] a program that can communicate to a local or remote instance of Transmission.  _tget_ uses it to download the actual episodes .
 I run [Transmission][1] on Mac OS X, on the same local area network.  _transmission-remote_ makes this easy.
 On CentOS and